Fundamental Rights for Household and Farm Workers

 Household and farm workers are valued members of our communities and make essential contributions.

-For those working in Canada with temporary immigration status, restrictive measures —like closed work permits— violate their rights to liberty, security of person, equality, and access justice.
+For those working in with temporary immigration status, restrictive measures —like closed work permits— violate their rights to liberty, security of person, equality, and access justice.

 RHFW works to end that injustice.
 Let us clear a fair path together.